Porosity analysis and porosimetry laboratory

 Materials concerned and industries

-Our porosity analysis services are designed for a wide range of industrial materials:
+Our porosity analysis services are applicable to a wide range of materials used in industry:

 FAQ